 - Log Service reserves the right to use the following keywords:

 sort asc desc group by avg sum min max limit.
-If you need to use the following keywords, use quotation marks to contain them.
+To use these keywords, enclose them in quotation marks (“).

-- Logs that contains a and b at the same time:
+- Logs that contain a and b at the same time:

 a and bor